elsie-dev/aws-bootcamp-cruddur-2023/journal/week0.md

 ## HOMEWORK CHALLENEGS
-- [x] Additional tools in the Logical Diagram
+- [x] Additional icons in the Logical Diagram
  - Since security is essential in the Cruddur Application, l intend to restict netwrok traffic to my database by allowing only legitimate traffic to reduce attacks.
  - The databases at the backend are secured in the private subnet so as to not access internet directly.
  -  However the database servers can send and receive internet traffic through the NAT device in the public subnet located at the frontend.